-Turkish airstrikes kill Kurdish forces battling ISIS
+Turkish airstrikes kill US-backed Kurdish forces battling ISIS

 YPG calls attack 'cowardly'

-In a statement, the YPG said Turkish planes launched a "large-scale attack" on its headquarters in Mount Karachok near Syria's border with Turkey, killing "a number of our comrades."
+The YPG said Turkish planes launched a "large-scale attack" on its headquarters in Mount Karachok near Syria's border with Turkey, killing "a number of our comrades."

-A YPG spokesman said in a later statement that 20 fighters were killed and 18 others wounded.
+A YPG spokesman said later that 20 fighters were killed and 18 others wounded.
 But it's not clear if all the dead and injured were members of YPG, or People's Defense Units.

-"We as the People's Defense Units say that this cowardly attack will not discourage our determination and our free will to fight and confront terrorism," the YPG said.
+"We as the People's Defense Units say that this cowardly attack will not discourage our determination and our free will to fight and confront terrorism," the YPG said in a statement.

 The YPG is a key component of the Syrian Democratic Forces -- backed by the United States in the fight against ISIS in Syria.
 Those forces have been closing in on the ISIS stronghold in Raqqa.